SAGUMEDREAM/ReverieDreams/CHAGELOG.md

 * Fixed Missing translationKey in NPC GUI work mode button
 * Fixed incorrect orientation of kitchen utensils and hoppers
 * Fixed Food Dash drop model too large
-* Fixed Youmu using the wrong STEVE model
+* Fixed Youmu using the wrong model
 * Fixed Mistake set value in `ON_UPGRADED_HEALTH`
 * Modify Bagua Furnace laser to cylindrical model
 * Optimized the logic of feeding food and potions to Role